Mapo Curry Tofu (麻婆カレー豆腐️)

 - Leave it on a plate for 15-20 minutes and dispose of the puddle of water at the bottom of the plate.

-- Wrap it in paper towel and change it a few times until the tofu releases less and less water.
+- Wrap it in paper towels and change them a few times until the tofu releases less and less water.

 - Place the block of tofu over a folded paper towel in a strainer.
 Leave for 15 minutes.

 Potato Starch vs Cornstarch